 There are two English guided walks available from this centre, they have to be booked in advance online but again are offered free of charge.
 The Termesana route is 3km and Coastal route covers 9km.

-Open everyday from 9am to 5pm.
+The Timanfaya visitors centre is open everyday from 9am to 5pm.